January 29, 1810

 January 29, 1934

-Death of Fritz Haber in Basel, Switzerland.
-As a professor of physical chemistry at the Technische Hochschule of Karlsruhe he invented a method of synthesizing fertilizer from nitrogen and hydrogen.
-(The need for fertilizer was very great but the natural supplies had to be imported from Chile and world competitive and political problems made this an expensive and unsure matter.)
+Death of Fritz Haber in Basel, Switzerland (born in Breslau, in Prussian Silesia (now Wrocław, in Poland)).
+As a professor of physical chemistry at the Technische Hochschule of Karlsruhe, he invented a method of synthesizing fertilizer from nitrogen and hydrogen.
+(The need for fertilizer was huge but the natural supplies had to be imported from Chile and it made this an expensive and unsure matter.)
 In 1909 he took his discovery to the Badische Anilin- and Soda-Fabrik (BASF) where he and Carl Bosch developed a method of mass production, the Haber-Bosch Process.
 He won the Nobel Prize for Chemistry in 1918 for his work.
 During the Nazi years he was referred to as the “Jew Haber”.
 In 1933 he gave up his work in Germany and accepted a position at the University of Cambridge in England.
 He died in Basel of a heart attack on his way to a planned winter holiday in Italy.

 Back to Today in German History Calendar